dkstrong/Medieval/NOTES.md

-no confirmation - would this even work? widely different framerates compare both clients Scenarios, either with a huge "dump" file and compare everything, or with an md5 hash or something various "frameLength" various "gameFramesPerLocksetpTurn"
+no confirmation - would this even work? widely different framerates compare both clients Scenarios, either with a huge "dump" file and compare everything, or with an md5 hash or something
+	have skeletons attack eachother/etc to create more varying gamestates, and see if health values and whatnot stay in sync. various "frameLength" various "gameFramesPerLocksetpTurn"
 	figure out how to incorporate some kind o ping/framerate measurement into finding the optimal values for these..